12 Best California Road Trips for Outdoor Adventure Lovers

 San Diego to Coachella Valley Road Trip Quick Facts

 The Coachella Valley loop is a California road trip staple.
 At approximately 500-600 miles, the Coachella Valley loop will take you around the best of Southern California's deserts.
-This loop will also include the darkest night skies, clear from light pollution, anywhere in SoCal.
+This loop also includes the darkest night skies, clear from light pollution, anywhere in SoCal.

 For a leisurely pace that allows for some hiking and climbing, budget for a week for this road trip.
 However, on a time crunch, you can speed through in a long 4-day weekend.